xtrnglc/01000396/PS7/Resources/Readme.txt

 CS 3500
 PS7 - AgCubio

+TO START GAME,
+	START SERVER
+	START CLIENT
+	ENTER PLAYER NAME
+	CLICK CONNECT
+	RESIZE THE FORM BY DRAGGING THE RIGHT BORDER TO THE RIGHT (MAKING IT BIGGER) GAME WILL NOT START OTHERWISE???

 11/11/2015
 	Program that creates a client that connects to a server to simulate a game similar to Agario.
 	The AgCubio model contains the cube and world classes.
 So far have not dealt with the world class.